simonscmap/opedia_docs/getting_started/installation.rst

 Simons CMAP is currently in development, but can be used in its present state.
+The two options for using Simons CMAP are:

+| 1.
+Use the python package opedia found on PyPI_ or Github_.
+Examples of python code can be found in Tutorials_ section.

-The two options for using Simons CMAP are either through a GUI (Graphical User Interface) for Windows and macOS or through a command line interface for Windows, macOS or Linux.
+| 2.
+Use the GUI (Graphical User Interface) for Windows and macOS.

 Future developments of Simons CMAP should be browser based and operating system agnostic.